sangeeth518/Go-Concurrency/README.md

 # Go-Concurrency
-This is a bsic golang concurrency using waitgroup
+This is a basic golang concurrency using waitgroup